 –from “Singing With Your Whole Self–The Feldenkrais Method and Voice,” by Samuel Nelson and Elizabeth Blades-Zeller.

-Linda is a 64-year old retired business woman who has sung her whole life and studied singing privately off and on.
+Val is a 64-year old retired business woman who grew up in a multi-lingual and multi-cultural home, studied piano, and has sung her whole life.
 She is in good health.
-After her husband passed away, she decided to renew herself by studying singing and exploring jazz standards in several languages.
-She sang for two years in a chorus I conducted at as a member of the Voice and Choral Faculties of Levine Music before she approached me for private lessons.
+After her husband passed, she decided to renew herself by studying singing and exploring jazz standards in several languages.

-I had noticed that Linda routinely “held” herself very carefully and there was a veiled sound to her singing, although it also had a lovely timbre and was tuneful.
-She sang in a swallowed chest registration.
-She shared with me when she auditioned for the chorus that her mother always told her she couldn’t sing and frequently made fun of her attempts to take lessons as a young adult.
-She had no parental support for her singing and obviously felt she did not deserve to be heard….
+Val routinely “held” herself very carefully.
+Her voice has a lovely timbre, is tuneful, and her Spanish, Portuguese, French, and Italian are impressive.
+She shared with me that her mother always told her she couldn’t sing and frequently made fun of her attempts to take lessons as a young adult.
+She had no parental support for her singing and felt she did not deserve to be heard.
+She sounded as if it had a “veil” over her voice which had the effect of muffling her tone, and she had a limited vocal range.

-…..and I could see by the way she carried herself that she had no kinesthetic sense of her spine as supportive and flexible.
+I could see by the way she carried herself that she had no kinesthetic sense of the length of her spine as supportive or flexible.
 She said she often had lower back pain, but as far as she knew, there was no medical issue.
 So I chose to start with exercises I learned from Andover Educator, Dr. Sarah Adams Hoover.
-Dr. Hoover introduced me to the study of Body Mapping, a phrase coined by the founder of Andover Education, William Conable.
+Dr. Hoover introduced me in 2000 to the study and practical application of Body Mapping, a phrase coined by the founder of Andover Education, William Conable.
+Here is one exercise that Sarah taught me that has since then become a regular part of body-based, functional vocal work:

-Through slow awareness exercises, such mindful breathing and mental images stimulated by spinal animation videos on the web, she became aware of differences in sensation between 1.) holding herself in her habitual rigid pattern and 2) being able to feel her spine contracting when she inhales, and lengthening on the exhale.
-The reason this is important is that if the spine is not freely moving on inhaling and exhaling, there will be no movement anywhere else, including the larynx and vocal folds!
+Through slow, targeted awareness exercises, such mindful breathing and mental images stimulated by spinal animation videos on the web, she became aware of differences in sensation between holding herself in her habitual rigid pattern and being able to feel her spine slightly contracting when she inhales, and lengthening on the exhale.
+The reason this is important is that if the spine is not freely moving on inhaling and exhaling, there will be incomplete movement anywhere else, including the larynx and vocal folds and all “support” muscles.

 With time, this awareness was transferred to sitting and standing, allowing for the change in gravity with each.
 Her new awareness needs to be reenforced as she sings.